-An exempt employee is a salaried employee earning at least \$455 per week who holds an executive, administrative, professional, or computer professional position as defined by the Fair Labor Standards Act.
+An exempt employee is a salaried employee earning at least the minimum defined salary per week and holds an executive, administrative, professional, or computer professional position as defined by the Fair Labor Standards Act.
 Exempt employees are exempt from the minimum wage and overtime provisions of the Federal Fair Labor Standards Act (FLSA).